steveandroulakis/r-novice-inflammation/99-steve-test.md

 Here's how you get R lesson generation working:

+1. Write your rmd page (like this one!)
-1. Install gcc, R and pandoc (use `brew` on the Mac)
+2. Install gcc, R and pandoc (use `brew` on the Mac)
-2. Install pandocfilters and commonmark (it's python, use `pip`)
+3. Install pandocfilters and commonmark (it's python, use `pip`)
-3. Install knitr in R (eg `install.packages('knitr', dependencies = TRUE)`)
+4. Install knitr in R (eg `install.packages('knitr', dependencies = TRUE)`)
-4. `make preview` to generate the relevant markdown, html files for your lessons.
+5. `make preview` to generate the relevant markdown, html files for your lessons.
-5. You'll end up with an html page like this one!
+6. You'll end up with an html page like this one!
-6. Your output should resemble the following:
+7. Your output should resemble the following:

 ```
 $ make preview